Preparing for a PPC interview? Here are some of the commonly-asked Google AdWords interview questions and answers.

-Online advertising is a crucial part of any digital marketing strategy for an organisation.
+Online advertising is a crucial part of any digital marketing strategy for an organization.
 There are various online advertising platforms and services available nowadays.
 Pay-per-click (PPC) is one of those online advertising services which have gained a lot of buzz in the digital marketing field.
 The most prominent one is Google AdWords and is popular among a majority of digital marketers.

-Digital marketers who are skilled in AdWords are highly valued and you can get good job opportunities in some of the top organisations across various industries.
+Digital marketers who are skilled in AdWords are highly valued and you can get good job opportunities in some of the top organizations across various industries.
 You can acquire a certification or get skilled through a professional course in Google AdWords or PPC.

 Q1.
 Explain how Google AdWords work?

 Ans.
 Google AdWords works on the basis of a bidding system, where the bid price and quality score determines if an ad will appear on the top of the Google page.
 The higher the bid and quality score, the better are the chances of an ad being on top.